vangougha/Working-Diary/Readme.md

 * Currently, the program only holds data while it is running.
 I could transfer this data to a database or save it to a text file.
 Actually, saving to a text file might be a good idea, as I could explore file management techniques as well.

 I think I liked ASP, it's cool!

+## Day 7

+Today I'll start to studying LINQ and SQL to learn more about database.
+Also I decided to make an ToDo application for mobile and started to taking notes about the features I want to program.
+I'll study mathematic's too.